-The following are nontaxable uses of special motor fuels
+The following are nontaxable uses of special motor fuels.

-- In an off-highway business use (discussed later). - Use in a boat engaged in commercial fishing. - Use on a farm for farming purposes, as discussed earlier under Diesel Fuel and Kerosene. - Exclusive use by a state, as defined earlier under Definitions. - By nonprofit educational organizations for their exclusive use, as discussed earlier under Communications Tax. - By the United Nations for its official use. - Use in a vehicle owned by an aircraft museum as discussed earlier under Aviation Fuel. - Use in any boat operated by the United States for its exclusive use or any vessel of war of any foreign nation.
+- In an off-highway business use (discussed later). - Use in a boat engaged in commercial fishing. - Use on a farm for farming purposes, as discussed earlier under Diesel Fuel and Kerosene. - Exclusive use by a state, as defined earlier under Definitions. - By nonprofit educational organizations for their exclusive use, as discussed earlier under Communications Tax. - Official use by the United Nations. - Use in a vehicle owned by an aircraft museum. - Use in any boat operated by the United States for its exclusive use or any vessel of war of any foreign nation.